blinky893/jtd-personal-blog/docs/3-about-this-site/git-github.md

 ---
 layout: default
-title: How did you make this site?
+title: How I use Github
 parent: About this site
-nav_order: 1
+nav_order: 2
 # has_children: true
 ---

-# How did you make this site?
+# How I use Github
 Subtitle will go here.
 {: .fs-6 .fw-300 }

+## Useful resources